-Provide the letter of support from and signed by the chair of the department to which the PI is being recruited.
+Provide a signed letter of support from the chair of the department to which the PI is being recruited.
 The following information should be included in the letter:

 Recruitment Activities: CPRIT is committed to increasing the life sciences infrastructure in Texas via the recruitment of exceptional cancer researchers, as well as expanding research resources.
-The letter should provide a description of the recruitment activities, strategies, and priorities that have led to the nomination of this PI.
-Provide the necessary context by describing the institution's vision for the cancer programs, how the work of the nominee contributes to achieving these goals-including impact on diversity, equity, and inclusion, if applicable-and the expected impact of the recruitment on the institution (or department) and the burden of cancer in Texas (if applicable).
+The letter should provide a description of the recruitment activities, strategies, and priorities that have led to the nomination of the PI.
+Additionally, describe the institution's vision for the cancer programs, how the work of the nominee will contribute to achieving these goals and the expected impact of the recruitment on the institution (or department) and the burden of cancer in Texas (if applicable).

-Caliber of PI: The letter should include a description of the caliber of the PI and justification of nomination of the PI by the institution.
+Caliber of PI: The letter should include a description of the caliber of the PI and justification for the nomination of the PI by the institution.
 CPRIT recognizes that there is variability in the metrics of impact applicable across the continuum of cancer research.
-For example, in some disciplines, research findings-although highly impactful on the field-are less likely to be published in the highest ranked journals, ie, Science, Cell, or Nature series.
+For example, in some disciplines, research findings, although highly impactful on the field, are less likely to be published in the highest ranked journals, ie, Science, Cell, or Nature series.
 Thus, it is incumbent on the institution to describe the impact of a nominee's work, including paradigm-shifting, practice-changing, or influence on public policy, population health behavior, or cancer disparities.